 Drowsiness is usually a later symptom of a brain tumour.
 As the tumour grows and the pressure inside the head increases you may sleep more than usual.
 Or you may find yourself falling asleep during the day.
 If this is not treated, you could eventually become more difficult to wake and then become unconscious.

 Raised intracranial pressure can also cause

 If you are having problems with your eyes you should see your doctor.
 This is particularly important if your sight seems to be failing and glasses are not helping.
 Other problems include blurred vision, floating shapes, tunnel vision, or a loss of vision that comes and goes.
 Sometimes opticians pick up these problems.
 It is possible to detect raised intracranial pressure during an eye examination.

 Fits are one of the most common symptoms of brain tumours.
 About 1 in 4 people with a brain tumour have fits when they first go to their doctor.
 A fit can just be jerking or twitching of a hand, arm or leg.
 Or a fit may affect the whole body.
 Some fits just cause a moment of unconsciousness.
 Fits can often be controlled with anti epilepsy medicines.
 And if your brain tumour is successfully treated, the fits may stop completely.
 In some cases, fits continue even after successful treatment because of scar tissue left in the brain.
 You may then need to carry on taking anti seizure medicines (anti epileptic drugs).

 Having a fit is very frightening.
 There are many different causes of fits and it is important to go to your doctor if you have one.

-To understand why a brain tumour is causing particular symptoms, it might help to read the page about the brain in this section of Cancer Research UK's patient information.
+To understand why a brain tumour is causing particular symptoms, it might help to read our section about the brain.
 It explains what the different parts of the brain do.
 As a brain tumour grows, it presses on the brain tissue around it.
 So it affects the part of the body, or the body process, that is controlled by that part of the brain.